OpenEvalProject/evals/manuscripts/elife-06416/v1/manuscript.md

 Taken together, the analyses of both cluster diversity and cluster isolation show that mycobacteriophage populations contain a continuum of diversity, with non-uniform abundance of different types of phages.
 The prevalence of isolated phages may not necessarily reflect the proportions of different types of phages in the environment, but the availability of a large collection of isolated phages enables capture and whole genome analysis of relatively rare phages that are critical to understanding the complexities of genome relationships.
 We recently reported genomic analysis of the singleton mycobacteriophage Patience, which has a substantially lower GC% than its host (50.3% vs 67.4%), has a different codon usage profile, but is undergoing codon selection for growth in a high GC% environment (Pope et al., 2014b).
 If there is a flux of phage genomes and genes entering the mycobacterial neighborhood, then we predict that the phages of a single host do not reflect a closed system with discrete populations, but one that is open with ever-expanding diversity.

-## The mycobacteriophage population is not a closed system
+### The mycobacteriophage population is not a closed system

 Both the huge diversity of phamilies in mycobacteriophages and the high frequency of orphams suggest that genes are constantly added to phage genomes from outside sources just as genes are added to the genomes of their bacterial hosts via horizontal gene transfer.
-Such gene influx—for example, from host-jumping phages such as Patience (
+Such gene influx—for example, from host-jumping phages such as Patience (Pope et al., 2014b)—would provide genetic novelty and enable phages to adapt to their ever-changing hosts.
+To examine gene flux into the mycobacteriophage population, we performed a rarefaction analysis by re-sampling the gene phamilies within the phage population (Figure 7).
+Remarkably, the rarefaction curves of the entire collection—including the 95% confidence limits—do not fit a hyperbola as would be expected if the mycobacteriophages were limited to an isolated set of genes, and about 2.5 new gene phamilies are predicted to be identified with each newly isolated phage (Figure 7A).
+Similar independent analyses on the phages of Cluster A or the phages of Cluster B show that this is also observed within these clusters (Figure 7B,C).
+Thus both individual clusters and the collection as a whole are not genetically fixed, but are in constant flux.
+While a hyperbola can model sampling of gene phamilies from a finite pool, it does not accommodate the influx of new phamilies.
+The addition of a linear term (see ‘Materials and methods’), representing the introduction of new phamilies from outside sources, results in a non-asymptotic curve which predicts the continual identification of new phams even after large numbers of genomes have been sampled (R > 0.999; Figure 7D).
+This linear term acts as a surrogate for the linear range of a second hyperbolic curve, one representing the resampling of a much larger set of gene phamilies available for introduction into mycobacteriophage genomes.
+Unfortunately, the current dataset remains insufficient to confidently extrapolate to give an estimate of the total number of viral protein families in the biosphere, which has been previously estimated to be anywhere between a half a million and 2 billion (Rohwer, 2003; Ignacio-Espinoza et al., 2013).

 ![Figure 7.](https://cdn.elifesciences.org/articles/06416/elife-06416-fig7-v1.jpg)

 **Figure 7.:** (A) The numbers of phamilies are reported for between 1 and 627 phage genomes sampled at random without replacement; the mean of 10,000 iterations is shown in red; gray lines indicate a confidence interval of two standard deviations.
 The black line shows a hyperbolic curve fit to the data from phage counts 1 to 314.
 The inset shows the number of new phams encountered upon the inclusion of each phage, with the mean number for the 10,000 iterations shown in blue and the predicted value from the hyperbolic curve shown in black.
 (B) Rarefaction analysis of 232 Cluster A phages.
 The total numbers of phamilies are reported for between 1 and 232 phages sampled at random without replacement from Cluster A; the mean of 10,000 iterations is shown in red; gray lines indicate a confidence interval of two standard deviations.
 The black line shows a hyperbolic curve fit to the data from phage counts 1 to 117.
 The inset shows the number of new phams encountered upon the inclusion of each phage, with the mean number for 10,000 iterations shown in blue and the predicted value from the hyperbolic curve shown in black.
 (C) Rarefaction analysis of 108 Cluster B phages; the hyperbolic curve was fit to the data from phage counts 1 to 54.
-(D) Fits of the hyperbolic (Equation 1) and hyperbolic with linear (Equation 2) models for phamily identification within genome samples.DOI: http://dx.doi.org/10.7554/eLife.06416.02310.7554/eLife.06416.024Figure 7—source data 1.DOI: http://dx.doi.org/10.7554/eLife.06416.024
+(D) Fits of the hyperbolic (Equation 1) and hyperbolic with linear (Equation 2) models for phamily identification within genome samples.

 We note that because of the generally slow pace of the advancement of phage genomics, we have little insight into the phage populations of other hosts.
 We retrieved all double-stranded DNA tailed phage genomes in GenBank that we could identify (a total of 1781), corresponding to about 120 host bacterial genera, with a median number of phages per host genus of two.
 Using similar parameters for pham building as described above, the 181,717 predicted genes assemble into 47,479 phamilies.
 The relatively low representation of each phamily (3.8 genes/phamily) compared to the mycobacteriophages (13.4 genes/phamily) is a further reflection of the gross under-sampling of the phage population as a whole.

-## Implications for bacteriophage taxonomy
+### Implications for bacteriophage taxonomy

 Bacteriophage taxonomic classification reflecting phylogeny presents substantial challenges because of genome mosaicism (Lawrence et al., 2002).
 Classification by viral morphology is well established, but may not accurately reflect the genetic relationships, as illustrated for the prolate-headed MooMoo (Figure 3).
 We also note that the mycobacteriophage myoviruses have a high CII and form a discrete group (Table 1) as do the Synechococcus myophages (Deng et al., 2014), perhaps reflecting a virulent lifestyle that constrains productive gene exchange; T4-related phages from diverse hosts share a core set of 15–20% of their genes, and whole genome comparisons reveal extensive mosaicism (Petrov et al., 2010).
 Host range mutability thus may differ in phages with different morphotypes, limiting access to the gene pool, and although grouping phages into clusters and subclusters provides analytical advantages because of the wide range in prevalence of different phages (Table 1), it is not suitable as a broadly applicable hierarchical taxonomic system.
 The comparative analysis of these mycobacteriophages thus supports reticulate taxonomies that more accurately reflect the phylogenetic complexities (Lawrence et al., 2002; Lima-Mendez et al., 2007).

-## Implications for student learning through research experiences
+### Implications for student learning through research experiences

 A research experience can be a powerful vehicle that enables a person to gain an understanding of the process of science (Hunter et al., 2007).
 When the research experience occurs early and at a large scale, as described here, the focus can shift from selecting a few ‘qualified’ students to exploring the potential interests of many students.
 Clearly, an essential ingredient is the nature of the research project, as definitions of research may vary from an inquiry-based exercise to authentic research with the potential to contribute publishable findings.
 To optimize the educational benefits, the research project must be intellectually and technically accessible to beginning students (i.e., few prerequisites) and scalable so that many students can simultaneously make progress in parallel, yet independently (Hatfull et al., 2006).
 Importantly, each student's findings should contribute to a scientific question with integration of all students' discoveries advancing a scientific question of significance, as judged by scientific peer review.
 This, we believe, defines an ‘authentic’ research experience.
 We note that in the SEA-PHAGES platform, substantial student effort is invested in arriving at high-quality genome annotations by close manual inspection followed by expert verification, a critical component of the detailed comparative analysis of phage gene content described here.

-## Concluding comments
+### Concluding comments

 Bacteriophage genomics has progressed relatively slowly compared to that of other microbes in spite of their relatively small genome sizes.
 Here we have demonstrated that programmatically integrating the research and education missions at large scale provides an effective solution to expanding our knowledge of viral diversity, with a multitude of insights gained as a consequence of the scale of phage discovery.
 The nature of different genomic types, the variations of the diversity both within clusters and shared genome content among clusters, and the expanse of the mycobacteriophage population can be viewed at an unprecedented level of resolution.
 Our conclusions align well with comparative analyses of phages of Enterobacteriacea (Grose and Casjens, 2014) and Bacillus spp.
 (Grose et al., 2014) and we predict that these are general parameters of bacteriophage diversity, at least when sampling broadly across the environment.
 Both the rarefaction analysis described here and preliminary analysis of phamilies of all sequenced DNA phages illustrate how little of the global phage population has been genomically sampled.
 With a near endless supply of diverse viruses readily accessible for isolation and analyses, integrated research/education programs will continue to play substantial roles in defining the nature of the virosphere.

 ## Materials and methods

-## Phages and genomes
+### Phages and genomes

 In addition to extant GenBank sequence information, mycobacteriophages were isolated, sequenced, and annotated in the Phage Hunters Integrating Research and Education (PHIRE) or SEA-PHAGES programs.
 Phage genomes were shotgun sequenced using either 454, Ion Torrent, or Illumina platforms to at least 20-fold coverage.
 Shotgun reads were assembled de novo with Newbler versions 2.1 to 2.9.
 Assemblies were checked for low coverage or discrepant areas, and targeted Sanger reads were used to resolve weak areas and identify genome ends.
 All genome sequences are publically available at phagesDB.org or in GenBank.
 Nucleotide comparisons used BLASTN or Gepard (Krumsiek et al., 2007).

-## Database construction
+### Database construction

 To create Phamerator database Mykobacteriophage_627, phamilies were constructed by first clustering the entire database of 69,574 genes using strict kClust parameters (70% clustering threshold and 0.25 alignment coverage of the longer sequence).
 This was followed by multiple sequence alignment of each preliminary cluster using Kalign (Lassmann and Sonnhammer, 2005).
 Consensus sequences were then extracted using HHmake and HHconsensus (Remmert et al., 2012).
 The resulting list of sequences was subjected to a second—and less strict—round of clustering via kClust (30% clustering threshold and 0.5 alignment coverage of the longer sequence) to obtain the final phamily assignments.

 Network phylogeny constructions were made using the NeighborNet function with default parameters in SplitsTree (Huson, 1998; Huson and Bryant, 2006).

-## Cluster diversity and isolation indices
+### Cluster diversity and isolation indices

 Four parameters were used to evaluate cluster diversity.
 The first is the CLASP index that calculates the percentage of phamilies shared between two genomes, then averages across all possible pairs within a cluster or subcluster.
 Because the pairwise similarities are averaged, CLASP is relatively insensitive to either the overall size of the cluster, or the heterogeneity of its diversity (such as in Cluster C in which of the 45 genomes in total, 44 are in Cluster C1, and only one is in Cluster C2).
 CLASP robustness with respect to cluster size was demonstrated through a resampling analysis.
 For each cluster with more than 30 members, a random subset (of 5, 10, 20, or 30 genomes) was selected and CLASP was calculated.
 For each sample size, 20 iterations were performed with replacement.
 As expected, there is substantial deviation among the iterations, especially at smaller sizes.
 However, there is little change in the average CLASP values with different sample sizes (Figure 4—figure supplement 1), showing that cluster size is not a primary driver of diversity.
 The resampling analyses also suggest that while a greater number of genomes helps refine the CLASP value, there is still predictive power when only 10 genomes are compared.
 On average, the maximum and minimum iteration values at a sample size of 10 genomes were within 8% of the whole-cluster CLASP value.
 This implies that, for example, increasing Cluster D from 10 to 50 or 100 genomes may raise or lower its current CLASP value of 88.1, but that value is likely to remain between ∼80 and ∼96.